Skip to content

 Architectural Geometry

-The research area of Architectural Geometry traces back to the research paper "Geometric modeling with conical meshes and developable surfaces" [2] in 2006 by Prof. Helmut Pottmann and colleagues.
+The research area of Architectural Geometry originated from the 2006 paper "Geometric modeling with conical meshes and developable surfaces" [3] by Prof. Helmut Pottmann and colleagues.

-In 2007, the book "Architectural geometry" [3] was published, and since then, numerous high-quality research papers have been presented in top conferences and journals every year.
+In 2007, the book "Architectural geometry" [4] was published, and since then, numerous high-quality research papers have been presented in top conferences such as ACM SIGGRAPH (Asia) and AAD, as well as in leading journals like ACM TOG, CAD, and CAGD.

 In 2008, the first Advances in Architectural Gometry (AAG) conference was launched in Vienna, followed by many follow-up application papers in architecture, structure, CAD and CAM.